When we consider ourselves above others (anyone), we lose touch with God. Really, one should contemplate, we’re not “above” anything.

 As a deacon quoted at Mass the other day (from the great Christian writer C. S. Lewis): “A proud man is always looking down on things and people; and, of course, as long as you are looking down, you cannot see something that is above you.”

-The more full you are of yourself, the less room there is in you for God.
+The more full you are of yourself, the less room there is in your soul for God.

 Flee from pride—in yourself or others.

-Arrogance of any sort (including spiritual pride) is abhorrent to He Who is humility itself.
+Arrogance of any sort (including spiritual pride) is abhorrent to He Whom is humility itself.

 “The hungry He has filled with good things,” says Luke 1:53.
 “The rich sent empty away.”

-You’ll not get there by way of a Ferrari.
+You’ll not get there, to true joy, by way of a Ferrari.

-Few traps are equal to materialism, from whence pride so often flows.
+Few traps are equal to materialism, where pride so often germinates (and contaminates).

 Our Church has strayed away from that at her own cost and loss.